noelwelsh/noelwelsh.com/content/posts/2025-01-01-codata-interpreter-terminal.md

 Avid readers of [Functional Programming Strategies][fps] will know there are two basic choices: data and codata.
 We will choose codata, and in particular the simplest form of codata which is just a function.
 In the code below we use the type `Program[A]`, which is a function `() => A`.
-We this choice, the interpreter, which is the thing that runs programs, is just function application.
+With this choice the interpreter, which is the thing that runs programs, is just function application.
 To make it clearer when we are running programs we have a method `run` that does just that.